What to Know Before Applying for a Mortgage

 Documents to gather before shopping for a mortgage

-• Debt information: records and current student loan debt, credit cards, vehicle loans, etc.
+• Debt information: Records of current student loan debt, credit cards, vehicle loans, etc.

-• Assets: documentation of checking and savings accounts, brokerage accounts, stocks, gifts
+• Assets: Documentation of checking and savings accounts, brokerage accounts, stocks, and gifts

 • Personal information: Social Security information and other personal data for credit inquiries

-Most property buyers put a certain amount down, called the down payment, and then spread the remainder of the loan balance over a set period of years.
-Your monthly payment doesn’t just include the amount borrowed, though.
-In particular, first-time home buyers need to be aware of the components of a mortgage payment, so you aren’t caught off-guard when mortgage payments begin.
+Most mortgages involve putting a certain amount down, called the down payment, and then spreading the remainder of the loan over a set period of years.

 Principal